-The regulations relating to auditing and corporate reporting will have international application and are therefore based upon IFRS® Standards and ISAs (UK).
+The regulations relating to auditing and corporate reporting will have international application and are therefore based upon IFRS® Standards and auditing and assurance standards, including ISAs (UK).
 Knowledge of specific national standards will not be tested.

 The Corporate Reporting exam is 3.5 hours long.
 Each exam will contain questions requiring integration of knowledge and skills, including ethics.
 The exam will consist of three questions.
 Ethical issues and problems could appear in any of the three questions.